kubernetes/community/contributors/design-proposals/daemonset-update.md

 - `kubectl rollout history daemonset/<DaemonSet-Name>`: to view the history of DaemonSet updates.
 - `kubectl rollout undo daemonset/<DaemonSet-Name>`: to rollback a DaemonSet

-#### API

-Implement a subresource for DaemonSet history (`daemonsets/foo/history`) that summarizes the information in the history.

-Implement a subresource for DaemonSet rollback (`daemonsets/foo/rollback`) that triggers a DaemonSet rollback.

 ## Updating DaemonSets mid-way